Crabtree Creek (Neuse River tributary): History

-Lassiter Mill
+Mills

 According to the City of Raleigh plaque at the site, one of Wake County's first mills was located on Crabtree Creek at a site known as "the Great Falls of Crabtree."
 The first mill was constructed before 1764, and the current foundations are remnants of a grist mill constructed by Cornelius Jesse Lassiter in 1908.
 The mill was destroyed by fire in 1958.
 Today, the Lassiter Mill site is a Raleigh city park, part of the greenway system, and is open to the public.

+Anderson Page established Company Mill, a grist mill, on the Creek in the late 1800s.
+Ruins of the mill, including the stone wall of the mill dam, can be seen just off Company Mill Trail in Umstead Park.
+The site of the millpond is now known as Adams Crossroads.'
+His grandson, journalist Walter Hines Page, wrote The Southerner, a novel partially set at Company Mill.

 Flooding

 The creek lies within a flood plain that is historically prone to frequent flooding throughout its length, even after moderate rainfall.
 Construction of lakes on the creek and its tributaries to control floods have only partially alleviated this problem because rapid development of Wake County has greatly increased storm runoff.
 Crabtree Mall derives its name from the creek; when the mall was constructed, the creek was redirected into an artificial channel behind the mall.
 At the time of construction there were predictions that the mall would flood.
 In fact, the new channel of the creek at the mall has proved to be inadequate for peak flows.

 The highest recorded level of Crabtree Creek, measured at Glenwood Avenue near the mall, was 27.69 ft in June 1973 shortly after the mall's completion.
-Tropical Storm Alberto (2006) caused the second-highest water level on record, 23.77 ft; and Hurricane Fran in September 1996 caused the third-highest water level, 23.00 ft.
+Tropical Storm Alberto in June 2006 caused the second-highest water level on record, 23.77 ft; and Hurricane Fran in September 1996 caused the third-highest water level, 23.00 ft.
 All three events flooded the lower level of the mall, inundated the mall's parking lots, and obstructed traffic in the vicinity.
-Even moderate storms wreak minor havoc around the mall; for instance, a storm in June 2006 caused an evacuation of the mall and significant property damage.
+Even moderate storms wreak minor havoc around the mall; for instance, a storm in August 2006 caused an evacuation of the mall and significant property damage.

 The United States Geological Survey has a monitoring station on Crabtree Creek at Highway 70 in Raleigh.
 The station's data provides for better modeling and flood forecasting.
+There is an educational installation on Crabtree Creek Trail between Crabtree Valley Mall and Glenwood Avenue with a visualization of the creek's flooding over the past 50 years.